emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 [InfluxDB](https://www.influxdata.com/) is a database for storing and analyzing time series data.
 Its powerful data throughput capability and stable performance make it very suitable to be applied in the field of Internet of Things (IoT).
 EMQX now supports connection to mainstream versions of InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise.

-This page provides a comprehensive introduction to the data integration between EMQX and InfluxDB with practical instructions on creating a rule and data bridge.
+This page provides a comprehensive introduction to the data integration between EMQX and InfluxDB with practical instructions on creating and validating the data integration.

 ## How It Works

 InfluxDB data integration is an out-of-the-box feature in EMQX that combines EMQX's real-time data capturing and transmission capabilities with InfluxDB's data storage and analysis functionality.
 With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to InfluxDB for storage and analysis, eliminating the need for complex coding.
-EMQX forwards device data to InfluxDB for storage and analysis through the rule engine and data bridge.
+EMQX forwards device data to InfluxDB for storage and analysis through the rule engine and Sink.
 After analyzing the data, InfluxDB generates reports, charts, and other data analysis results, and then presents them to users through InfluxDB's visualization tools.

-The diagram below illustrates the typical architecture of data integration between EMQX and InfluxDB in an energy storage scenario.
+The diagram below illustrates the typical data integration architecture between EMQX and InfluxDB in an energy storage scenario.

 ![MQTT to InfluxDB](./assets/mqtt-to-influxdb.jpg)